wwwkwootcca/dev/docs/Volunteer/index.md

 ### Frequency ...

 Most volunteers come out every other week.
 Other volunteers come out but once a month, or not at all - there are many activities outside program hours that need doing.
 Be it shopping, driving, Christmas or other baking, or other annual activities.
 Special events can be ... special, too.
-For example *Superbowl Sunday&trade;*!
+For example *Superbowl&trade; Sunday*!

 Volunteering every week can prove to be quite draining, particularly for new volunteers, and may be quite discouraged.
 The KWOOTC season of November through April is quite long - the *February blahs* have shown themselves to be quite real.